 In an interview with state media published on October 27, Russian President Vladimir Putin said that the Russian Defense Ministry was considering “various options,” as a possible response if Ukraine launches a long-range strike against Russia, with Western support.

-The Kremlin chief reiterated his threats against the if they take this step.
+The Kremlin chief reiterated his threats against the West if they take this step.
 He claimed that Ukraine could only launch such attacks with the direct participation of NATO military personnel.

-The military has received long range missiles such as the American ATACMS or British Storm Shadow or French SCALP/T, but is not allowed to use them on Russian territory.
+The Ukrainian military has received long range missiles such as the American ATACMS or British Storm Shadow or French SCALP/T, but is not allowed to use them on Russian territory.

 Ukraine has asked its allies to lift the restrictions on using Western-provided arms, a move that was also included in President Volodymyr Zelensky‘s five-step plan for victory.